 The puppy stage is the most challenging; it’s like teenage years for canines.
 This is when the dogs are learning the ropes about the world.
 They have lots of energy and lots of play, and like any teenager they also start to push boundaries.
 This is not such a big deal if you’re raising a chihuahua, but when the puppy has a job it must learn, and is also much larger than a chihuahua, navigating puppyhood is a bit more challenging.

 Larger breeds of dog, which includes the guardian breeds, mature at a slower rate both physically and mentally.
-Whereas a smaller dog may start to outgrow puppy behavior as young as six months old, large breeds are still puppies up until they’re around two years old.
+Whereas a smaller dog may start to outgrow puppy behavior as young as six months old, large breeds are still puppies up until they’re around two-three years old.
 Of course this varies among individuals as well.
 Our dog Lakota was a very precocious puppy who learned quickly and grew out of his puppy shenanigans in what seemed like the blink of an eye.
 Sage had the longest puppy stage of our three dogs, and started to reach her stride at around the average age one would expect — about 1.5 years old, approaching the two year mark.
 Mellow was somewhere in between.

 During the puppy stage it’s important to provide stimulation for the dog.
 This includes being sure they have room to run and play as well as giving them some chews and toys to play with.
 It’s also very helpful if they have another livestock guardian dog to play with as well.
 The more they have in terms of space to run out energy, toys to preoccupy their minds, and canine compadres, the less likely they are to display play behavior with the livestock, which is a concern during the puppy years.
 LGDs work best in pairs or groups anyway, so if you can getting at least two is a good idea.